6 Things that Expats Need to Know about RMDs

 #4 – Making a qualified charitable distribution (QCD) from your IRA can help you save on U.S. taxes.

 Even if you live abroad, you’re still eligible to take advantage of the U.S. tax benefits associated with charitable giving, and a QCD can be a good way to do so.
-IRA owners over age 70 and a half can directly transfer up to $100,000 per year in RMDs to a qualified charitable organization without paying U.S. , on the amount given to charity The tax treatment of QCDs varies by country of residence, so, again, it’s wise to consult with an international tax professional before making a move.
+For 2024, IRA owners over age 70 and a half can directly transfer up to $105,000 per year in RMDs to a qualified charitable organization without paying U.S. , on the amount given to charity The tax treatment of QCDs varies by country of residence, so, again, it’s wise to consult with an international tax professional before making a move.

 #5 – Roth IRAs are never subject to RMDs.

-Because Roth contributions are made with after-tax dollars, withdrawals are not taxed, and these accounts aren’t subject to RMDs.
-However, in addition to the United States, only 10 other countries clearly recognize the tax-free status of Roth IRAs.
+Because Roth contributions are made with after-tax dollars, qualified withdrawals are not taxed, and these accounts aren’t subject to RMDs.
+However, in addition to the United States, only 10 other countries clearly recognize the tax-exempt status of Roth IRAs.
 If you’re planning to retire abroad, it’s important to work with a qualified financial professional who has experience helping clients navigate the complex international implications of owning a Roth IRA.

 #6 – Never blindly accept your custodian’s standard withholding.